 Peanut butter Easter eggs recipe is perfect for Easter!
 The recipe is designed to make jumbo peanut butter eggs, but you can separate out the dough into as many eggs as you want.
 The inside is a peanut butter fudge/peanut butter cheesecake mixture with a soft white chip outside that can be colorful if you chose!
 Multicolor or one color or no color are all options.
-If you want other Easter recipes for the holiday season, click here.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

 No special equipment needed since this recipe is how to make chocolate Easter eggs without a mould.
 You don’t even have to worry about how to dip peanut butter eggs because the mixture resembles wax and is easily spreadable.